cristianbuse/VBA-FastDictionary/Implementation.md

 ; ...
 ```

+#### Class method call

-In other words, we can heavily simplify a class method call to this:
+Based on the above, we can heavily simplify a class method call to this:
 - early-binded call
   - Push arguments to stack
   - Read Temp pointer at Function pointer - 8